 DISABLED VETERANS EXEMPTION

 Beginning November 12, 2013, property owned and used as a homestead by a disabled and honorably discharged veteran is exempt from Michigan property taxes.
 This exemption is also available to an unremarried surviving spouse of a disabled veteran.
-An affidavit to qualify for this exemption must be files annually with the local tax unit.
-A denial of this exemption may be appeals to the local board of review.
+An affidavit to qualify for this exemption must be filed annually with the local tax unit.
+A denial of this exemption may be appealed to the local board of review.
 A board of review decision may be appealed to the Michigan Tax Tribunal.